New World barbet: Ecology

 While most New World barbet species inhabit lowland forest, some range into montane and temperate forests, as well.
 Most are restricted to habitats containing trees with dead wood, which are used for nesting.

-The diet of barbets is mixed, with fruit being the dominant part of the diet.
+The diet of barbets is mixed, with fruit being the dominant part.
 Small prey items are also taken, especially when nesting.
-Barbets are capable of shifting their diet quickly in the face of changes in food availability.
+Barbets are capable of shifting their diet quickly in the face of changing food availability.
 Numerous species of fruiting trees and bushes are visited; an individual barbet may feed on as many as 60 different species in its range.
 They also visit plantations and take cultivated fruit and vegetables.
 Fruit is eaten whole, and indigestible material such as seed pits is regurgitated later (often before singing).
 Regurgitation does not usually happen in the nest (as happens with toucans).
 Like their relatives, New World barbets are thought to be important agents in seed dispersal in tropical forests.

 As well as taking fruit, they also take arthropod prey, gleaned from the branches and trunks of trees.
 A wide range of insects is taken, including ants, beetles, and moths.
 Scorpions and centipedes are also taken, and a few species take small vertebrates such as frogs.

-Relationship with humans
+Relationship with people

-New World barbets have little impact on humans.
-The loss of forest can have a deleterious effect on barbet species dependent on old growth, to the benefit of species that favour more disturbed or open habitat.
+New World barbets have little direct impact on humans.
+The loss of forest can have a deleterious effect on barbet species dependent on old growth, to the benefit of species that favor more disturbed or open habitat.

 Three species of New World barbets are listed as threatened by the IUCN: The white-mantled barbet of Colombia is listed as endangered and the five-coloured barbet as vulnerable, the two having a relatively small range threatened by deforestation for the timber industry and to create space for agriculture (including coca and marijuana) and livestock, and mining.
 The quite recently discovered scarlet-banded barbet of Peru is considered vulnerable due to its small population size (estimated at under 1000 birds), although its remote habitat is not immediately threatened.